KNGN

 KNGN (1360 AM) is a radio station broadcasting a religious music format.
-It is licensed to McCook, Nebraska and owned by Kansas Nebraska Good News Broadcasting Corporation.
+It is licensed to McCook, Nebraska and owned by My Bridge.

 History

 Secular programming

 KWRV signed on the air on June 23, 1961.
 It was owned by the Regional Broadcasting Corporation and maintained studios on Norris Street in McCook.
 KWRV was knocked off the air for two hours one day in May 1962 when a snake pursued a mouse into its transmitter.

 KWRV was sold in 1966 to Semeco Broadcasting Corporation—named for principals Walter E. Sehnert, Vernon A. Meints, and KWRV general sales manager W. O. Corrick—for $91,000.
 The new owners changed the station's call letters to KICX effective May 19, 1966.
 The station maintained a middle-of-the-road music format and affiliations with the ABC Information and Intermountain networks.
 KICX's programming began to be simulcast on KICX-FM 95.9 when that station signed on January 31, 1979.